panther-labs/panther/docs/gitbook/operations/configuring-custom-domains.md

 Now that you have a domain registered, you need to generate a certificate for it.

-  1. Navigate to the [ACM](https://console.aws.amazon.com/acm/home) console in AWS.
+  1. Navigate to the [ACM](https://console.aws.amazon.com/acm/home) console.
 Be sure you are in the same region that Panther is deployed in.
   2. Click either `Request a certificate` or `Import a certificate`, depending on your preferred workflow.
 In this example, we will be going through the `Request a certificate` workflow.
 If you are using a private CA, you will need to follow the `Import a certificate`  workflow.
   3. Make sure the `Request a public certificate` option is selected and click `Request a certificate`.
   4. Enter the name of the domain registered above, and click `Next`.